Italy avalanche: All known survivors rescued

 - They were found "in an area of the hotel where there was an air pocket where they could breathe"

-Penne, Italy (CNN)All of the survivors known to be alive under the wreckage of Italy's Rigopiano Hotel have been extracted, according to Luca Cari, the spokeman for Italy's National Fire Brigade.
+Penne, Italy (CNN)More people have been found alive under the wreckage of Italy's Rigopiano Hotel, according to Luca Cari, the spokeman for Italy's National Fire Brigade.

-This brings the total number of survivors to 11.
-Four people have been found dead and 20 others are still missing.
+This brings the number of survivors to 11.
+Four people have been found dead, and 20 others are still missing.

 Hotel Rigopiano, a four-star hotel at the foot of the Gran Sasso mountain about 135 kilometers (85 miles) northeast of Rome, was buried in snow Wednesday afternoon after a series of earthquakes.